thevermeer/pg_ts_semantic_headline/problems/multi_word_phrase_highlighting.md

 We now have the ability to convert a TSQuery into a TSVector.
 Based on the techniques developed in [[Retrieveing Exact Matches from PostgreSQL Text Search](https://github.com/thevermeer/postgresql_semantic_tsheadline/blob/main/problems/exact_matches.md)] and streamlined in [[Efficient Content Retrieval](https://github.com/thevermeer/postgresql_semantic_tsheadline/blob/main/problems/efficient_content_retrieval.md)], we will JOIN the needle and haystack TSVectors and determine overlaps.
 The key difference is that we are now processing multiple multi-words search phrases; in doing that, we are aiming at a single pass join, and not devolving into a FOR loop.

-In the _Retrieveing Exact Matches from PostgreSQL Text Search_ document , we brought forward a function, `tsvector_to_table` for decomposing a TSVector into a table of lexemes and positions, ordered by position.
+In the _Retrieveing Exact Matches from PostgreSQL Text Search_ document , we brought forward a function, `TSVECTOR_TO_TABLE` for decomposing a TSVector into a table of lexemes and positions, ordered by position.
 See [[Unnesting a TSVector into a table of occurences](https://github.com/thevermeer/postgresql_semantic_tsheadline/blob/main/problems/exact_matches.md#unnesting-a-tsvector-into-a-table-of-occurences)].

-For our purposes now, we will bring our new `tsquery_to_tsvector` function together with `tsvector_to_table` for further decompose our TSQuery into a table.
+For our purposes now, we will bring our new `tsquery_to_tsvector` function together with `TSVECTOR_TO_TABLE` for further decompose our TSQuery into a table.
 We are taking this path because we want to maintain the relative lexeme positions of each of the n phrases contained in the TSQuery; the built-in TSVector concatenate function will NOT preserve the relative positions of the second, concatenated vector, shifting them to the positions AFTER the last lexeme in the first vector.
 Witness:
 ```
-SELECT * FROM tsvector_to_table(TO_TSVECTOR('first second third') || TO_TSVECTOR('one two three'));
+SELECT * FROM TSVECTOR_TO_TABLE(TO_TSVECTOR('first second third') || TO_TSVECTOR('one two three'));
 ```
 | lex |pos |
 | --- | --- |